 Scott Adams told the Washington Post in a story published Monday that he'd lost 80 percent of his income as a result of his quote about white people leaving Black communities because of Black hostility.
 He insisted then that he's against racism.

-maps-that-will-make-you-view-the-world-i The States shown in Blue above Have A Smaller Population Than Los Angeles County
+The States shown in Blue above Have A Smaller Population Than Los Angeles County

 Children’s horror author R.L.
-Stine has accused his publisher of editing references to weight, mental health, and ethnicity in over a dozen of his books without his permission
+Stine has accused his publisher of editing references to weight, mental health, and ethnicity in over a dozen of his books without his permission.

 Another Visit to the Church of Unintended Consequences